 Houston Drug Crime Lawyer

-Have a Houston Drug Charges Lawyer Represent You
+Free Consultation With a Houston Drug Crimes Lawyer

-Our Houston drug defense attorneys represent clients accused of drug and narcotics charges throughout Harris County.
-Whether you are charged with large-scale drug trafficking or simple possession of a controlled substance, our narcotics attorneys draw on years of experience.
+Whether you are charged with large-scale drug trafficking or simple possession of a controlled substance, our criminal defense attorneys draw on years of experience.
 We can help you fight the charges and, if necessary, secure an effective drug treatment program.
+We will gather as much evidence is needed to prove you are innocent.

-Call the Law Office of David A. Breston immediately if you are facing charges of any type of drug crime.
-Without the representation of a skilled attorney, it is not likely that you will be able to successfully defend yourself from a wrongful conviction.
+Call the Law Office of David A. Breston immediately for a free consultation if you are facing charges of any type of drug crime in Houston.
+Without the representation of a skilled drug crimes attorney, it is not likely that you will be able to successfully defend yourself from a wrongful conviction.
 Drug crimes are severely punished with lengthy prison sentences, so don’t take chances.

-In Texas, there are a number of illegal drugs that are commonly used to commit a drug crime, such as marijuana, cocaine, heroin, methamphetamine, ecstasy, LSD, and crystal meth.
-Drug charges defense attorney, David A. Breston, has handled countless cases involving these types of drugs, and can competently defend clients charged with the following drug crimes:
+In Texas, there are a number of illegal drugs, such as marijuana, cocaine, heroin, methamphetamine, ecstasy, LSD, and crystal meth.
+Criminal defense attorney, David A. Breston, has handled countless cases involving drug crimes, and can competently defend clients charged with the following:

 - Possession with intent to sell, manufacture, or distribute